 - second pilot: not in a position to reach land.
 Tuninter 1153 unable to reach the field, we see two ships on the left side, big boats.
 We try to land… to ditch near of them.
 If you can call them, please…

-- Palermo: [incomprehensible]….we call the military.
+- Palermo:

 - second pilot: before ditching.
 Optimal ditch altitude.
 Minimise impact slope.
 Brace for impact (reads out the ditching procedure)